csernazs/misc/docs/python_programming_guide.md

 code should handle exceptions whenever possible, for example file I/O errors should be communicated without traceback.

-Tracebacks are reserverd for internal, unhandled, most serious errors where the error is most likely caused by a bug in the code.
+Tracebacks are reserved for internal, unhandled, most serious errors where the error is most likely caused by a bug in the code.

 ### status

-If it makes sense, the CLI should have a `status` subcommand, which similar to `git` would show what is the current status.
+If it makes sense (eg the program has some state), the CLI should have a `status` subcommand, which similar to `git` would show what is the current status.
 It should provide details about what is set up, probably from the configuration files, and also about what the user could possibly do next.

 ### Logging